 The beach is mostly protected by a reef, so the only real waves happen away from the beach.
 Surfing is only allowed on the north side of the bay.
 The center of the bay, near the mouth of the river often produces good waves for boogie boarding.
 The bay is considered the safest beach on the east side for swimming and snorkeling so it is a good beach for kids and beginners.
 Snorkeling is good around the reef.
 There is a place for tent camping and this is the only campground on the east shore.

-Anahola town and much of area surrounding the bay is land that is part of the Hawaiian Home Land trust which has its roots in the Hawaiian Homes Commission Act of 1920.
+Anahola town and much of the area surrounding the bay is land that is part of the Hawaiian Home Land trust which has its roots in the Hawaiian Homes Commission Act of 1920.
 It provides those of Hawaiian descent with several benefits and provides a way for them to apply for homesteads.
 Of course visitors are welcome at Anahola Beach, but I didn't see many here that weren't Hawaiians.
-I spoke with the man doing the fishing and when he's not at the beach with his family he works in Princeville.

 Kauai Vacation Rentals near Anahola Bay include Anahola Bay Beach House, Anahola Surf Shack, and Anahola Beach Cottage.